MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 finding `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_  libraries, :filelink:`genmake2 <tools/genmake2>` output will complain.

 Several lines in :filelink:`verification/tutorial_barotropic_gyre/code/SIZE.h_mpi` are different from the standard version.
 First, we change :varlink:`nSx` and :varlink:`nSy` to 1, so that each process integrates the model for a single tile.
-Recall that previously all four tiles were executed on a single process.

    .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/code/SIZE.h_mpi
        :start-at: nSx =